ObserveRTC/client-monitor-js/README.md

 **3. In the samples** — the client, peer-connection and track sample entries carry `scoreReasons` as an **array of the reason keys** (`string[]`), with the same per-entity attribution; the penalty magnitudes stay local, readable on the monitors and the `'score'` event.
 The field is omitted when there is nothing to explain.
 Set `sendScoreReasonsToServer: false` in the config to drop the keys from the wire — the scores themselves and the realtime event are unaffected.

-The full key set and the penalty tiers behind each are listed per entity in the score sections above; the type union is exported as `DefaultScoreCalculatorSubtractionReason`.
+The full key set — with every threshold, ramp and what each reason means for the user experience — is documented in [docs/SCORE_CALCULATIONS.md](./docs/SCORE_CALCULATIONS.md); the type union is exported as `DefaultScoreCalculatorSubtractionReason`.

 ### Custom Score Calculator